 How do I ensure my AI marketing is ethical and compliant?

-Ethical AI marketing starts with transparency about how customer data is being used and ensuring compliance with regulations like GDPR and CCPA.
-Regularly audit your AI systems for bias and fairness, particularly in customer segmentation and targeting.
-Maintain human oversight of AI-generated content and decisions, and establish clear guidelines for responsible AI use within your organization.
-Finally, prioritize customer privacy and give users control over their data and personalization preferences.
+Ethical AI marketing means being transparent about data use and following laws like GDPR and CCPA.
+Regularly check your AI for bias and fairness.
+Always have human oversight of AI content and decisions.
+Prioritize customer privacy and give users control over their data.